oliverschwendener/electron-fluent-ui/README.md

-# electron-fluent-ui
+# Electron + FluentUI React

-This is a repo to quickly start the development of an electron application with [Fluent UI React](https://react.fluentui.dev/).
+This is a repo to quickly start the development of an electron application with [FluentUI React](https://react.fluentui.dev/).

 ![example-image.png](docs/example-image.png)